Step 1: Get the SDL3 Library to your system

 For other editors you need to set them accordingly.
 If you compile from command line, use the compiler flags.

 If your SDL3 shared library files are not recognized system wide you may have copied the DLL files to the wrong system folder on Windows.
-In Linux the way to achieve this may vary depending on you distribution.
-Assuming you have an Ubuntu/Mint system, you may try:
+In Linux the way to achieve this is described in the mentioned article.

 That’s it, you should be able to run SDL3 applications done in Pascal now. 🙂